tracee/contextlogger/core/README.md

-> This document contains documentation for the contextlogger-impl module.
-Click [here](/README.md) to get an overview that TracEE is about.
+> This document contains documentation for the contextlogger-core module.
+Click [here](/README.md) to get an overview that TracEE contextlogger is about.

-# TracEE contextlogger-impl
+# TracEE contextlogger-core

-This project provides the implementation of the context logger.
+This project provides the core implementation of the context logger.
 This includes loading of configuration / profiles, providing some basic context providers and data wrappers.